College High-Impact Research Program

 1–2 page: Executive summary written to a general scientific audience.
 This summary should overview the project and its potential impact, and estimate the likelihood of success.
 Most CHIRP proposals should be viewed as a springboard to external funding or royalties.
 Explain in detail how this will happen.
 Indicate if you are planning to submit a parallel Fast Grant or Tech Transfer proposal on the same or a related topic.
 Parallel submission is fine, but the likelihood of full funding from two internal sources for the same project is very small.

 1 page: Detailed budget and budget justification.
 Explain why you cannot pay for your proposed project with existing funding.
 The budget should be in the $10,000–$40,000 range.

 1 page: PI qualifications

-A two-page final report must be submitted to the college within two months after a CHIRP-funded project ends.
-This report must describe what was accomplished relative to what was proposed, including such items as what was accomplished, how the funds were spent, student participation, and external proposals or commercialization efforts, as appropriate.
-Failure to make diligent efforts to seek external funding or commercialization (when appropriate) may eliminate the PI from consideration for future CHIRP funding.
+A two-page final report should be submitted to the college after a CHIRP-funded project ends.
+This report describes what was accomplished relative to what was proposed, including such items as how the funds were spent, student participation, and external proposals or commercialization efforts, as appropriate.